galaxyproject/training-material/topics/transcriptomics/tutorials/minerva-pathways/tutorial.md

 {: .agenda}

 There are several places you can jump to in this tutorial, using pre-calculated data.
-We recommend you jump directly to the [Analysis](#Analysis) section, as that precludes the slowest and most data intensive parts of this tutorial.
+We recommend you jump skipping the data download and counting step, and skipping to the analysis, as that precludes the slowest and most data intensive parts of this tutorial.
 However, the entire process is documented in case you want to reproduce our work.

 ## Study Design